 Outstanding top-level female professors from outside TUM who intend to explore gender- and/or diversity-relevant topics in the context of the TUM subject portfolio together with a TUM research group are eligible for a TUM-IAS Anna Boyksen Fellowship.
 It is not possible to apply for the Fellowship on one's own, but a nomination must be made by a TUM professor who acts as a host and close collaboration partner at TUM.
 At the time of nomination, nominees should expect to remain employed at their home institution for the duration of their Fellowship.
 The proposal is to be submitted jointly by the nominee and the planned TUM host.

 The Fellowships last two years, during which Fellows are expected to spend a total of three to six months at TUM.
 In this way, TUM-IAS intends to further a lasting and productive connection on an international level.

-Anna Boyksen Fellows receive an award of max. €20,000 plus max. €50,000 for travel, housing and research-related costs (depending on the length of their stay).
+Anna Boyksen Fellows receive an award of max. €20,000 plus max. €50,000 for travel, accomodation and research-related costs (depending on the length of their stay).
 Fellows will be given a maximum degree of freedom as to how they utilize these funds (within bounds set by funding agencies; the funds are administered by the TUM-IAS) and their time.
 The award will be transferred to the Fellow typically in two or three installments.